Here Are 11 Common Challenges Of Nigerian Parenting

 7. High rate of dependency

 A typical Nigerian family is made up of the nuclear family and the extended family.
 Most families have to cater for the immediate family as well as the extended.
-You find that many families have to pay hospital bills for ageing parents, take care of school fees for nephews and nieces, or make sure an uncle somewhere has enough money to learn a new trade.
+You find that many families have to pay hospital bills for aging parents; take care of school fees for nephews and nieces; or make sure an uncle somewhere has enough money to learn a new trade.

 This creates a negative impact on the finances of many Nigerian families, no matter how seemingly well-off they are.